 Profile

-Ashleigh holds a BA(Hons) in International Relations / Politics from Monash University, wrote an honours thesis on women, peace and security in peace processes, and completed a Masters in Diplomacy from ANU.
+Ashleigh holds a BA(Hons) in International Relations and Politics from Monash University and a Masters in Diplomacy from the Australian National University.

 Expertise